Nutrition labels provide information about the calories and nutrients in a food package. They can help you pick foods that meet your dietary needs.

 Calories

+Nutrition labels tell you the number of calories in one serving of food.
 Watching your calories is one way to help you stay at a healthy weight.
 Everyone is different, so everyone needs a different number of calories each day.
 Nutrition labels are based on a 2,000 calorie diet, but some people may need to eat more or less calories than that each day.

 Nutrients

+Nutrition labels list the amount of nutrients are in one serving of food.
 Different nutrients can be good or bad for you.
 Most people should limit saturated fat, trans fat, added sugar, and salt (sodium).
 Too much saturated fat and salt can increase your risk for heart disease.
 Too much sugar can increase your risk for conditions like diabetes.

 % Daily Value (%DV)

 But how much of each nutrient should you eat in a day?
 The % daily value on the food label tells you this.
-It's the % to the right on the label.

 If there is no % listed, that means there is no recommended amount to eat in a day.
 For example, most people don't need a certain amount of protein in their diet.